In de gloria

 In de Gloria (English: "In the Glory") is a Belgian TV sketch comedy show, directed by Jan Eelen and produced by the company Woestijnvis that lasted from 11 February 2000 to 28 April 2001.
 It is a mockumentary series which satirizes reality television and human interest shows, especially targeting the way regular people are exploited by media.

 The show ran on the Belgian public TV channel Canvas for two seasons of 10 episodes each.
-In Flanders itself, the series continues to enjoy significant popularity and critical praise, with several sketches having gained classic status.
+In Flanders itself, the series received critical acclaim and continues to enjoy significant popularity, with several sketches having gained classic status.
 Despite the local popularity, the show has never been exported outside of Belgium.

 Concept

 In de Gloria is a mockumentary in sketch show format.
 Every episode consists of a series of sketches that are mostly improvised around a central idea.
 The tone is tragicomical.
 Eelen based some of the spoof targets on pre-existing TV formats, including some shows of his own company, Woestijnvis.
 In an interview, Eelen said he was inspired by the Dutch mockumentaries of Van Kooten en De Bie and Arjan Ederveen's 30 minuten.